STRONG PRAISE FOR 'LILAC SKY'

-Thea calls it "Red Roots Americana."
-The phrase weds her Wampanoag and Cherokee ancestry with the genre of music she loves best.
+There has been uniformly strong praise for Thea's new EP 'Lilac Sky'.
 It is a fresh stamp on Americana: there's a twang at its heart, but the voice evinces no regional trace.
-The words "Red Roots Americana" also reflect the sturdy virtues that have been native to American popular music from the Gershwin Brothers to the Stanley Brothers.
+Her songs reflect the sturdy virtues that have been native to American popular music from the Gershwin Brothers to the Stanley Brothers.

-Thea's new 6 song EP "Lilac Sky" represents a departure from the contemporary folk that marked her first two albums.
-The rip-it-up sound also departs from the topical balladry that inspired Peter, Paul & Mary to record her work.
+Thea's new 6 song EP "Lilac Sky" represents a slight shift from the contemporary folk that marked her first two albums.
+The spirited sound and country influence enhance the topical balladry that inspired Peter, Paul & Mary to record her work.
 (Her song "Jesus Is On The Wire" was recorded by P, P & M in both 2004 and 2010. ) "Lilac Sky" features pianist Tim Ray (Lyle Lovett), guitarist Peter Parcek (Blues Foundation Award nominee), drummer Mike Piehl (Chris Smither, Peter Wolf) and bassist Paul Kochanski (the Swinging Steaks).
-Four of the songs are sparked by substantial contributions from Thea's current guitarist/mandola player, Andy Hollinger, and former guitarist, Cameron Peterson.
+Four of the songs are sparked by substantial contributions from guitarist/mandola player, Andy Hollinger and guitarist Cameron Peterson.
 Country-rock singer/songwriter Susan Cattaneo adds harmony vocals.
 The two covers -- Marianne Faithfull's "When I Find My Life" and Linda and Teddy Thompson's "Do Your Best For Rock and Roll" -- are strikingly personal interpretations.

 Hopkins' debut album, "Birds of Mystery," was named one of the Top Ten local albums of the year by the Boston Herald: "A gorgeous dusky voice wraps itself like mist around country-folk songs of tenderness and substance."